barryboy/NewsGroupsAnalyser/README.md

 NewsGroupsAnalyser
 ==================

-A program for analysisng news groups' structure and dynamics
+A program for analysing news groups' structure and dynamics